DigitalOcean Container Registry

 Creating an access token

-- Username: The DigitalOcean access token we created prior
+• Username: The DigitalOcean access token you created.

-- Password: The DigitalOcean access token we created prior
+• Password: The DigitalOcean access token you created.

 Modify your build step

-Within your Codefresh YAML file, we will have to modify the build step to push to our DigitalOcean Container Registry.
-Note that you do not have to specify the Registry if you set the DigitalOcean Container Registry as default registry.
+Within your Codefresh YAML file, modify the build step to push to the DigitalOcean Container Registry.
+If you set the DigitalOcean Container Registry as default registry, note that you do not have to specify the Registry.

-We have added the following line to your build step:
+Add the following line to your build step: registry: "digital-ocean"

 version: "1.0"